MENTAL HEALTH

 Investigate what happens when people eliminate processed foods and receive consistent nutrients.
 They change - physically and mentally.

-Check out “A Mind of Your Own,” by Kelly Brogan, to read more about how nutrition impacts mental health.
+Check out “A Mind of Your Own - The Truth About Depression and How Women Can Heal Their Bodies to Reclaim Their Lives,” by Kelly Brogan, MD to read more about how nutrition impacts mental health.

 *